MazenAshraff/Traveling-app/readme.md

 * See how many days you are spending in your trip
 * See the maximum, minimum tempreature and chance of rain on the day of your arrival
 * See a popular picture of your destination

+## Licences
+The background I used for the project was provided by [Mohammad Abdul Mohaiman](https://codepen.io/mohaiman)